 We have pushed to take the politics out of the process to make it fairer and more neutral.
 But it is clear to us that elected members of our legislatures will never give up this power without the courts — or the people — taking it from them.

-On Tuesday the Supreme Court will hear oral arguments in two gerrymandering cases: Rucho v.
+the Supreme Court will hear oral arguments in two gerrymandering cases: Rucho v.
 Common Cause and Lamone v.
 Benisek, the former from North Carolina and the latter from Maryland.
 We are asking the court to intervene because gerrymandering is an overt assault on our representative form of government, and free and fair elections are the foundation of American democracy.

 Gerrymandering also has a toxic, polarizing effect on the conduct of elected officials.
 It makes them more beholden to the party leaders who draw the boundaries than to the voters who live within them.
 The fear of a primary challenger backed by their party leader forces them to fall into line and focus on the narrow interests of the party and its more stalwart voters.
 They become less responsive to the full spectrum of needs in their district, and common ground and the common good take a back seat to a safe seat.
 It is just wrong.